Exopy/exopy/docs/source/substitutions.rst

 ..
-   This file holds some common substitutions (mainly for referencing code). to use it add the directive include:: substitutions.rst at the beginning of the file.
+   This file holds some common substitutions (mainly for referencing code).
+   To use it add the directive include:: substitutions.rst at the beginning of the file.

 .. ============================================================================